snazzyfox/spotify-player-overlay/README.md

 3. Save the source.
 Your source should now have a "Sign in to Spotify" button.
 4. Right click on the browser source and select "Interact"
 5. In the pop up window, log into Spotify and approve app access.
 6. Edit the Browser source again and change the source to your desired size.
 Width 600 and height 200 is a good starting point.

+For best quality, the aspect ratio at 3:1 or higher, and avoid scaling the source up/down in OBS.
+Instead, change the size inside the browser source to have the player update the layout itself.

 ### Customizing the player